icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-2.md

 ## Interacting with the cross chain dApp

-To interact with xCall we need to first understand the cycle of a cross chain message using xCall.
+To interact with ICON GMP (xCall) we need to first understand the cycle of a cross chain message using ICON GMP (xCall).

-* Invoke `sendCallMessage` method of the xCall contract on the origin chain.
+* Invoke `sendCallMessage` method of the ICON GMP (xCall) contract on the origin chain.
 * Wait and fetch the `callMessageSent` event on the origin chain and the `CallMessage` event on the destination chain.
-* Invoke the `executeCall` method of the xCall contract on the destination chain.
+* Invoke the `executeCall` method of the ICON GMP (xCall) contract on the destination chain.
 * Wait and fetch the `CallExecuted` event on the destination chain.

 For the case of our cross chain voting dApp we first sign a transaction calling either the `voteYes()` or `voteNo()` method of our Java smart contract in the origin chain.

 These methods internally invoke the `_sendCallMessage(byte[] _data, @Optional byte[] _rollback)` method in the Java contract with an specific payload to cast a vote for "yes" or a vote for "no".

-The `_sendCallMessage(byte[] _data, @Optional byte[] _rollback)` method internally calls the `sendCallMessage` method of the xCall contract on the origin chain to initiate the cross chain message process.
+The `_sendCallMessage(byte[] _data, @Optional byte[] _rollback)` method internally calls the `sendCallMessage` method of the ICON GMP (xCall) contract on the origin chain to initiate the cross chain message process.

 After initiating the cross chain message process we procede to wait for the respective `CallMessageSent` and `CallMessage` events on the origin and destination chain which will notify us that the message has been received in the destination chain.

-To complete the cross chain message process we invoke the `executeCall` method of the xCall contract on the destination chain by signing a transaction with our wallet in the Sepolia network and finally we wait for the `CallExecuted` event to make sure that the process completed successfully.
+To complete the cross chain message process we invoke the `executeCall` method of the ICON GMP (xCall) contract on the destination chain by signing a transaction with our wallet in the Sepolia network and finally we wait for the `CallExecuted` event to make sure that the process completed successfully.

 To verify that the tally of the votes has been updated in the destination chain we call the `getVotes()` method of our deployed solidity contract which will return the tally of the votes and we can compare and verify that both chains have the same record of votes.